gvwilson/thirdbit/_posts/2011/2011-05-28-you-doesnt-exist.md

   "Yes, you should."
 Most people don't respond, but the handful who do have all said, "I didn't mean <em>you</em>, I meant <em>someone</em>."
-To which I've been tempted to reply, "I agree&mdash;please mail her/him and let me know what s/he says."
+To which I've been tempted to reply, "I agree–please mail her/him and let me know what s/he says."
   I've never actually sent that, though; I figure anyone who doesn't get the point of the first message won't get it if it's made a second time.